Jermall Charlo: Light middleweight

-Early years
+Early career

-On August 12, 2008 Charlo made his professional debut against Cimmaron Davis and won the fight via 2nd-round technical knockout.
-On July 11, 2009 Charlo faced Deon Nash, the opponent his brother Jermell went up against and beat in 2008.
-Jermall won a comfortable unanimous decision victory and later fought Nash to a rematch on August 28, 2010 and Charlo would end up winning again by a corner retirement.
-On October 24, 2010 Charlo went up against Puerto Rican Carlos Garcia, whom his brother Jermell had fought a year prior.
+On August 12, 2008, Charlo made his professional debut against Cimmaron Davis and won the fight via 2nd-round technical knockout.
+On July 11, 2009, Charlo faced Deon Nash, the opponent his brother Jermell went up against and beat in 2008.
+Jermall won a comfortable unanimous decision victory and later fought Nash to a rematch on August 28, 2010, and Charlo would end up winning again by a corner retirement.
+On October 24, 2010, Charlo went up against Puerto Rican Carlos Garcia, whom his brother Jermell had fought a year prior.
 Both brothers beat Garcia by unanimous decision.
 Over the next five years, Charlo remained undefeated picking up wins over Orlando Lora, Antwone Smith and Norberto Gonzalez.
 By the close of 2014, Charlo had a record of 20 wins with 16 coming inside the distance and no losses.

-On March 28, 2015 Charlo went up against a highly talented prospect, Michael Kenneth Finney (12-2-1, 10 KOs) at The Pearl, Palms Casino in Las Vegas.
+On March 28, 2015, Charlo went up against a highly talented prospect, Michael Kenneth Finney (12–2–1, 10 KOs) at The Pearl, Palms Casino, in Las Vegas.
 Charlo won all of the rounds on all 3 judges scorecards and won a unanimous decision victory.
-The fight nearly came to an end a few times during the fight, however Finney managed to take Charlo the distance for the fifth time in his career.
+The fight nearly came to an end a few times during the fight; however, Finney managed to take Charlo the distance for the fifth time in his career.

 Charlo vs. Bundrage

-In May 2015, 42 year old Cornelius Bundrage (34-5, 19 KOs) was ordered by the IBF to make a mandatory title defense against Charlo.
+In May 2015, 42-year-old Cornelius Bundrage (34–5, 19 KOs) was ordered by the IBF to make a mandatory title defense against Charlo.
 July 25 was a potential date discussed initially.
 On June 8, a few weeks prior to the fight taking place, Bundrage was forced to pull out of the fight citing an injury above his left eye.
 The card, which was scheduled to July 18 was postponed.
 The deep cut happened during a sparring session.
-On August 17, it was confirmed the fight would take place at the Foxwoods Resort Casino in Ledyard, Connecticut on September 12.
+On August 17, it was confirmed the fight would take place at the Foxwoods Resort Casino in Ledyard, Connecticut, on September 12.
 After an 18-month wait, Charlo dismantled Bundrage and captured the IBF light middleweight title with a dominating third-round knockout win.
 Bundrage was knocked down once in rounds 1 and 2 and twice in round 3.
 An overhand right put Bundrage down in round 1.
 Charlo never allowed Bundrage to get into the fight, constantly applying pressure.
 The second knockdown, which occurred in round 2 was from a left jab.
 Fast combinations to the head dropped Bundrage early in round 3 and a couple of minutes later, a final blow to the head.
 The referee did attempt to make a count and stopped the fight at 2 minutes and 33 seconds.
-After the fight, Bundrage said, "I hand't fought in (11 months), you can't be inactive fighting these young guys."
+After the fight, Bundrage said, "I hadn't fought in (11 months), you can't be inactive fighting these young guys."